If you’re coming here to learn about stretching watercolor paper, I’m the wrong person to ask. I’m way too lazy to do that.

 No, not a Crocodile Dundee knife.
-A butter knife.
-Or a letter opener.
-(Do people still own those?)
+Or you can use a letter opener (if those still exist).

 Watercolor blocks don’t need to be stretched.
 The glue holds them down.
 I do some pretty heavy work with water too.
 Seven layers of wet on wet to get my skin tones looking good.
 I really abuse that paper, yet it still holds up and won’t buckle.